boisgera/pandoc/mkdocs/document.md

 without them.

 ???+ error "TODO"
-    Generate error on `isinstance` test, even if structurally valid.
+    Generate error on `isinstance` test for typedefs, even if structurally valid.
     Or tweak isinstance to make the appropriare structural test?
     That would be a lousy pattern matching practice **but** also a handy type checking construct.